An Accelerated Inexact Dampened Augmented Lagrangian Method for Linearly-Constrained Nonconvex Composite Optimization Problems: Convergence Analysis of the AIDAL Method

 \subsection{Proof of Proposition~\ref{prop:inexact_alm_props}}

-{ Proposition~\ref{prop:summability_aux} plays an important role in the proof of Proposition~\ref{prop:inexact_alm_props}.
-The first part of this subsection further refines Proposition~\ref{prop:summability_aux}(b) to show that the right-hand side of its inequality is ${\cal O}(1)$, a conclusion that follows from the fact that the potential $\Psi_i^\theta$ is bounded both from above and from below as will be shown below.
+{ Recall that Proposition~\ref{prop:vi_poten_bd} in Subsection~\ref{subsec:statn_bds} gives a bound on $\sum_{i=j+1}^k\|\hat{v}_i\|^2$ in \eqref{eq:vi_poten_bd}.
+The first part of this subsection further refines \eqref{eq:vi_poten_bd} to show that its right-hand side is bounded by a constant that does not depend on the constant $\tilde{c}_\ell$ in \eqref{eq:tildec}.
+The following result provides a key step in this direction. }

 \begin{lem} For every $i\geq1$, it holds that

 where $(\phi_{*},\phi^{*})$, $b_\theta$, and $D_{h}$ are as in \eqref{eq:global_iter_consts}, \eqref{eq:global_alm_consts}, and assumption (A1), respectively. \end{lem}